worktheclock/replit.github.io/teams/SimpleAutograding-java.md

 There is also [a Python version of this guide](./SimpleAutograding).

-**Note: you need a subscription to Repl.it's [Teams for Education](https://repl.it/teams) as well as a team where you have owner or admin privileges in order to follow this guide.**
+**Note: you need a subscription to Replit's [Teams for Education](https://replit.com/teams) as well as a team where you have owner or admin privileges in order to follow this guide.**

 If you teach a programming course and wish that you could build a robot to grade your students' homework for you, you can!
 In this guide, you'll see exactly how to set it up with some real-world examples.

 Autograding is done by having unit tests automatically execute your students' code with pre-specified inputs and check if the outputs are as expected.

 Specifically, we'll cover:
-* Setting up projects and permissions on Repl.it Teams for Education
+* Setting up projects and permissions on Replit Teams for Education
 * Creating a skeleton assignment for your students to work on
 * Creating tests to check your students' submissions automatically
 * Running these tests with JUnit.